statmike/SAS-Mini-Projects/Readme.md

 		* [SAS Viya Data Step](./Viya%20Data%20Step): Coming Soon!
 Automatic threading of SAS Data Steps!!
 	* [ODS Notes and Default SAS Output Across Versions and Interfaces](./ODS%20notes): Coming Soon!
 	* [Using GitHub with SAS - My Workflow(s)](./GitHub%20and%20SAS): Coming Soon!

+## Future Considerations
+* New Log Parser that keeps code and notes.
+Along with plots for investigation.
+* Data Masking Code and Studio Task - add to GitHub
+* Learn Bayesian methods by simulation
+* Proc MCMC from Python
+* P-Value versus CI versus Credible Intervals
+* Job that edits Jobs
+* How to use MPCONNECT
+* How ODS Works
+* top tips for simulation and debugging